Profoto expands into studio automation with StyleShoots acquisition

 StyleShoots tablet interface

-StyleShoots’ products are designed for ease of use with a simple tablet-based interface that includes a live feed.
+StyleShoots’ products are designed for ease of use with a simple tablet-based interface that includes a live view feed.
 StyleShoots

-Not everyone will necessarily welcome the news with arms, however.
+Not everyone will necessarily welcome the news with open arms, however.
 Professional photographers, in particular, have been wary of products like these, which some see as encroaching on their livelihoods.

 Hedebark doesn’t see it that way though, suggesting that StyleShoots’ products are aimed only at the tedious, repetitive work that most photographers would rather avoid.
 With their time thus freed up, he believes, they’ll be able to use it more effectively on other photographic projects that make better use of their talents.

-“We see that the market is developing in two directions, on hand, high-quality creative photography and on the other hand high-productivity work,” noted Hedebark. “[These are] different types of photography with different needs which require different solutions.”
+“We see that the market is developing in two directions, on one hand, high-quality photography and on the other hand high-productivity work,” noted Hedebark. “[These are] different types of photography with different needs which require different solutions.”

 For photographers still wary of the merger, Hedebark has some good news: “Our acquisition of StyleShoots is not a sign that we are moving away from professional creative photographers.
 We are continuously re-investing 10% of sales in R&D to develop products and solutions, specifically with regard to lighting and light shaping tools for creative professional photographers,” he said.